Azure/bicep-types-az/generated/storsimple8000series/microsoft.storsimple/2017-06-01/types.md

 ### Properties
 * **apiVersion**: '2017-06-01' (ReadOnly, DeployTimeConstant): The resource api version
 * **id**: string (ReadOnly, DeployTimeConstant): The resource id
 * **kind**: 'Series8000': The Kind of the object.
 Currently only Series8000 is supported.
-Possible values include: 'Series8000'
 * **name**: string (Required, DeployTimeConstant): The resource name
 * **properties**: [AccessControlRecordProperties](#accesscontrolrecordproperties) (Required): The properties of access control record.
 * **type**: 'Microsoft.StorSimple/managers/accessControlRecords' (ReadOnly, DeployTimeConstant): The resource type